ItzUzi/CS3650-Project1/README.md

 ## Alu_Core.v

 This file takes in the 2 operands and the ALU control input (which will be fed into the ALU multiplexor as the operation selection) and outputs the result of the operation.
 These operations are add, subtract, AND, OR, NOR, and SLT.
 ALU control inputs for each operation: 0010, 0110, 0000, 0001, 0100, 0111 respectively.
 If an input was not given, the default operation will be the add ALU input.
+Jump has an opcode of 000010.

 ## Alu_Top.v